AnyPlace: Learning Generalized Object Placement for Robot Manipulation: Abstract

 \section{Abstract}

 Object placement in robotic tasks is inherently challenging due to the diversity of object geometries and placement configurations.
-To address this, we propose AnyPlace, a two-stage method trained entirely on synthetic data, capable of predicting a wide range of feasible placement poses for real-world tasks.
-Our key insight is that by leveraging a Vision-Language Model (VLM) to identify rough placement locations, we focus only on the relevant regions for local placement, which enables us to train the low-level placement-pose-prediction model to capture diverse placements efficiently.
-For training, we generate a fully synthetic dataset of randomly generated objects in different placement configurations (insertion, stacking, hanging) and train local placement-prediction models.
-We conduct extensive evaluations in simulation, demonstrating that our method outperforms baselines in terms of success rate, coverage of possible placement modes, and precision.
-In real-world experiments, we show how our approach directly transfers models trained purely on synthetic data to the real world, where it successfully performs placements in scenarios where other models struggle -- such as with varying object geometries, diverse placement modes, and achieving high precision for fine placement.
+We address this with AnyPlace, a two-stage method trained entirely on synthetic data, capable of predicting a wide range of feasible placement poses for real-world tasks.
+Our key insight is that by leveraging a Vision-Language Model (VLM) to identify approximate placement locations, we can focus only on the relevant regions for precise local placement, which enables us to train the low-level placement-pose-prediction model to capture multimodal placements efficiently.
+For training, we generate a fully synthetic dataset comprising 13 categories of randomly generated objects in 5370 different placement poses across three configurations (insertion, stacking, hanging) and train local placement-prediction models.
+We extensively evaluate our method in high-fidelity simulation and show that it consistently outperforms baseline approaches across all three tasks in terms of success rate, coverage of placement modes, and precision.
+In real-world experiments, our method achieves an average success and coverage rate of 76\% across three tasks, where most baseline methods fail completely.
+We further validate the generalization of our approach on \numtasks real-world placement tasks, demonstrating that models trained purely on synthetic data can be directly transferred to the real world in a zero-shot setting.
 More at: \href{https://any-place.github.io}{any-place.github.io}.